groupon/webdriver-http-sync/README.md

 `driver.refresh()` | Refreshes the browser.
 `driver.getElement(cssSelector)` | Finds an element on the page using the `cssSelector` and returns an Element.
 `driver.getElements(cssSelector)` | Finds all elements on the page using the `cssSelector` and returns an array of Elements.
+`driver.setTimeouts(type, milliseconds)` | Sets a timeout for a certain type of operation.
+Valid types are: "script" for script timeouts, "implicit" for modifying the implicit wait timeout and "page load" for setting a page load timeout.
 `driver.setElementTimeout(milliseconds)` | Sets a timeout for WebDriver to find elements with `getElement` and `getElements`.
 `driver.setScriptTimeout(milliseconds)` | Sets a timeout for WebDriver to execute async scripts with `evaluateAsync`.
 `driver.getUrl()` | Returns the current url of the page.